 Yes, as of January 1, 2018, with the passage of the ABLE Financial Planning Act on December 22, 2017, an ABLE beneficiary may roll over regular 529 accounts to 529A (ABLE) accounts up to the annual maximum contribution.
 This bill would be particularly helpful for families who set up 529 accounts before receiving a child’s diagnosis, or for teenagers who incur life-changing events that render them unable to go to college and use their 529 funds for their original purpose.

 Will states offer options to invest the savings contributed to an ABLE account?

 Like state 529 college savings plans, states will offer qualified individuals and families multiple options to establish ABLE accounts with varied investment strategies.
-Each individual and family will need to project possible future needs and costs over time, and to assess their risk tolerance for possible future investment strategies to grow their savings.
-An ABLE account beneficiary may re-direct these funds twice in a calendar year if her needs or preferences change.
+Each individual and family will need to project possible future needs and costs over time and to assess their risk tolerance for possible future investment strategies to grow their savings.
+An ABLE account beneficiary may re-direct these funds twice in a calendar year if their needs or preferences change.